-Dr. Toral Desai is currently a second-year fellow in Child and Adolescent Psychiatry at University of Virginia.
-She completed her medical school in India where her interest in the wellbeing of children, particularly their mental health, began while working on a research project involving street children.
+Dr. Toral Desai is currently a second year fellow in Child and Adolescent Psychiatry at University of Virginia.
+She completed her medical school in India where her interest in the well being of children, particularly their mental health, began while working on a research project involving street children.
 She initially joined the Adult Psychiatry residency program and later the CAP program at University of Virginia to continue to nurture her passions.
-Her scientific quest continued with the research of finding moderators of comorbidity between childhood Asthma and ADHD.
-The poster based on this research study won Poster

-Competition for Area 5 RFM committee in 2015 APA conference.
-She has also made multiple other presentations at American Psychiatric Association, American Academy of Child & Adolescent Psychiatry and Academy of Psychosomatic Medicine.
+Her scientific quest continued with the research of finding moderators of comorbidity between childhood other presentations at American Psychiatric Association, American Academy of Child & Adolescent Psychiatry and Academy of Psychosomatic Medicine.
 She was awarded travel grants from the LAGCAPA in 2015 and APSARD in 2017 to attend the annual meetings.